Starting an LLC in New Jersey in 6 Steps

 Step 5: Draft an LLC Operating Agreement

-Unlike the neighboring state of New York, NJ LLCs aren’t required to have an LLC operating agreement.
+Unlike the neighboring state of New York, New Jersey LLCs aren’t required to have an LLC operating agreement.
 That said, even though it isn’t legally required, we recommend that every LLC adopt a written operating agreement.
-When forming an LLC in NJ, the operating agreement sets the blueprint for your LLC’s day-to-day operations and prevents conflicts among co-owners.
+When forming an LLC in New Jersey, the operating agreement sets the blueprint for your LLC’s day-to-day operations and prevents conflicts among co-owners.

 At a minimum, the LLC operating agreement should include this information: